scalar-labs/scalardl/docs/trouble-shooting-guide.md

 This is a subclass of `DatabaseException` and also the superclass of some exceptions.
 This is thrown when a contract has both `put()` and `scan()`.
 In ScalarDL, `scan()` is only for read-only contracts.

 ### AssetbaseIOException
 This is a subclass of `AssetbaseException`.
 This is thrown when reading assets from the ledger (storage) fails.
-It is similar to `CrudException` in Scalar DB.
+It is similar to `CrudException` in ScalarDB.
 If you retry to execute the contract, it will be executed successfully.
 When it fails repeatedly, you will need to check the storage or configurations.

 ### AssetCommitException
 This is a subclass of `AssetbaseException`.
 This is thrown when a contract(transaction) fails to be committed like `CommitException`.
 This is caused by various situations.
 The contract hasn't updated any asset at all.
 You can retry to execute the contract.